HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/small_house.md

 # History

+- v0.17.0
+  - Redesigned roof and floor
+  - Added ground loot on the floor
 - v0.13.0
   - A bug has been fixed that prevented used toilets from spawning in the Small House
   - Adjusted viewing hitboxes for all buildings, including the Small House